wallace-js/wallace/README.md

 - Optimise further than any other framework - making Wallace the best option for performance-critical apps.
 - Solve performance bottlenecks (which can hit any framework) with relative ease - making it the safest option all round.

 No other framework offers this.
-In fact most restrict you so severely that you can easily end up with a poorly performing view with no way to solve it (other than a really ugly raw DOM hack, which then drains your productivity as you have to write and maintain that mess, but not before wasting a ton of time searching for ways to avoid it).
+In fact most restrict you so severely that any curve ball could cause a performance bottleneck you can't solve without sacrificing your productivity or your sanity.

-This freedom is not something you'll use day to day, all it does is protect your performance or productivity advantage from curve balls.
+The thing about freedom is that you often don't realise you gave it away, until you need it back, by which time it's too late.

-#### Its all in the name
+#### Name

-This framework is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) (or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/)) as you can't say "*freedom*" in Scotland (where this framework originates) more than three times without someone shouting "*FREEDOM!!*" at you, because of this scene:
+This framework is named after [William Wallace](https://en.wikipedia.org/wiki/William_Wallace) (or rather his fictional portrayal in the film [Braveheart](https://www.imdb.com/title/tt0112573/)) who made it very difficult for people in Scotland to utter the word "freedom" too freely, at the risk of someone offering their rendition of this scene:

 ![Mel Gibson shouting FREEDOM in Braveheart](https://thecinematicexperiance.wordpress.com/wp-content/uploads/2016/04/braveheart-1.jpg)